eva-library/agent-template-telecom/README.md

 ![NAME](https://user-images.githubusercontent.com/95373474/181066132-ad4a08d6-1a13-4c0d-bb2b-efdc39d08d93.jpg)

 5) Then, ready!
-Your bot template will be in the bot repository.
+Your bot template will be in the virtual agent repository.

 ![FINISH](https://user-images.githubusercontent.com/95373474/181066454-e7b4fb01-067a-4d09-8bd6-5215191eceff.jpg)